lightbend/kalix-jvm-sdk/README.md

 If you’re just looking to get started, we advise you to start with the Java SDK which is the only one supporting a code-first development approach at present.
 For more information see the documentation for [implementing Kalix services in Java](https://docs.kalix.io/java/index.html).

-## Java SDK

-* User-facing packages
-  * `kalix-spring-boot-starter`: The Java API to build services in Kalix with a code-first development approach using a Spring Boot Starter.
-See [Java SDK](https://docs.kalix.io/java/index.html).
-  * `kalix-spring-boot-starter-test`: A library to implement integration tests for services, based on [TestContainers](https://www.testcontainers.org/).
-Also contains library parts of unit TestKit.
-* [Samples](samples/): Small example services to illustrate Kalix features for this SDK are prefixed with `java-spring-`.
-The code also provides snippets for the documentation.
-* Developer tooling
-  * `maven-java` Maven tooling
-    * `kalix-spring-boot-archetype` Maven archetype to create a project.

 ## Java/Scala Protobuf SDK

 * User-facing packages